rossigee/kubeftpd/README.md

 ## Overview

 KubeFTPd is designed to replace traditional FTP solutions like SFTPGo with a cloud-native approach that leverages Kubernetes for configuration and management.
-It supports multiple storage backends including MinIO (S3-compatible) and WebDAV, making it suitable for various use cases from document scanning workflows to general file transfer needs.
+It supports multiple storage backends including MinIO (S3-compatible), WebDAV, and local filesystem storage, making it suitable for various use cases from document scanning workflows to general file transfer needs.

 ### Key Features

 - **Kubernetes-Native**: Uses CRDs for user and backend configuration
-- **Multiple Storage Backends**: Support for MinIO/S3 and WebDAV endpoints
+- **Multiple Storage Backends**: Support for MinIO/S3, WebDAV endpoints, and local filesystem storage
 - **PASV Mode Support**: Currently supports passive FTP mode with active mode planned
 - **RBAC Integration**: Full Kubernetes RBAC support for access control
 - **Health & Metrics**: Built-in health checks, JSON logging, and metrics endpoints